1ofx9/mc-mods-list/README.md

 # Minecraft Mods List

-A curated list of mods and resource packs for enhancing performance, visuals, and gameplay quality in Minecraft.
+A curated list of mods and resource packs for enhancing performance, visuals, and gameplay quality in Minecraft **1.21.6**.

+> **Note:**
+>
-- ❗ Mod or pack may not be available for Minecraft version 1.21.6.
+> - ❗ Mod or pack may not be available for Minecraft version 1.21.6.
-- 🔶 A forked version is available.
+> - 🔶 A forked version is available.

 ## ⚡ Optimization Mods